overmindtech/sdp-js/README.md

 ### Testing

-Tests can be run with `npm run test` or the VSCode Test task
+Tests can be run with `pnpm run test` or the VSCode Test task

 ### Style

 Code formatting/style can be validated using:

 ```
-npm run codequality:check
+pnpm codequality:check
 ```

 And fixed using:

 ```
-npm run codequality:fix
+pnpm codequality:fix
 ```

 ## Releasing